NOTE: All tags have a start and an end the start is usually <p> and ends with a slash in the tag </p>

 For more info on tags look at mdn web docs or W3 Schools

 When adding text/copy/tables to a website it first needs to be coded.
-You don't need to manually code anything with this online text editor - HTML Tidy.
+You don't need to manually code anything with this online text editor - Pretty HTML.

 Code Editor (Right Column)